iamgrodrigues/citiesbrazil-API/README.md

 # :rocket: Features

-- GET List of Brazilian Cities, States, and Countries.
+- GET List of Brazilian Cities and States, and Countries.
-- GET each Brazilian City, State, and Country by Id.
+- GET each Brazilian City and State, and Country by Id.
 - GET a straight line distance between two Brazilian Cities.

 Nearby cities query will be added soon.